Metro Line M3 (Budapest Metro): History

-Ongoing reconstruction
+2017–2023 reconstruction

 The Mayor of Budapest Gábor Demszky was warned in 2006 by BKV that the line would soon need reconstruction, but no steps towards this were made before the new mayor István Tarlós took office in 2010.
-Some trains were prone to burning or smoking issues, but this has caused neither fatalities nor serious injuries so far.
+Some trains were prone to burning or smoking issues, but this had caused neither fatalities nor serious injuries so far.
 Tarlós reacted by ordering the retirement of all trains that were more than 40 years old.
 He also started the reconstruction of the tracks, because they were reported as hazardous.
-In 2014 the mayor's administration published the plans for the complete reconstruction of the line and Viktor Orbán's government allowed the local government to finance the reconstruction of the trains by taking up loans.
+In 2014, the mayor's administration published the plans for the complete reconstruction of the line and Viktor Orbán's government allowed the local government to finance the reconstruction of the trains by taking up loans.
 Repayment of the loans was guaranteed by the national government in case the municipal government was not able to pay.
 The municipal government requested EU funds to finance the reconstruction of the underground infrastructure (tunnels and stations), and the national government guaranteed that it would provide additional financing in case insufficient EU funds were obtained.

 In January 2016 the first train for reconstruction was handed over to the Russian Metrowagonmash (the original manufacturer).
 Tarlós had preferred buying new trains, but was overruled by the Orbán government.
 The prototype of the reconstructed trains entered service on 20 March 2017.
-From then on, the number of reconstructed trains serving the line was scheduled to increase by 2 trains every month.
+From then on, the number of reconstructed trains serving the line was scheduled to increase by 2 trains every month, and from 3 April 2018 onwards only reconstructed trains run on this line.

-On 4 September 2017 contracts for reconstructing the tunnel and stations of the northern section were signed.
-The stations were to be finished by 31 December 2018 but in fact they were only reopened on 30 March 2019.
-The reconstruction of the southern section (Népliget – Kőbánya–Kispest) was started on 6 April 2019.
-On 22 October 2020 the southern, renovated section of Metro 3 was handed over.
-The Népliget station has become barrier-free, in 2021 Pöttyös utca and Ecseri út will also be barrier-free.
-The plan is to upgrade the metro at Arany János utca and Ferenciek tere from 9 March 2020, and from July 2020 at Corvin Negyed and Semmelweis Klinikák stations.
-Reconstruction between the Nyugati Pályaudvar and Semmelweis klinikák will begin after the southern section has been commissioned.
-At these stops, the underground trains pass non-stop while work continues.
-Overhauling the tunnel is set to be completed by 24 August 2020.
-After this reconstruction, the renewed trains will probably stay in service for more than 20 years before having to be replaced.